bevennyamande/SADC-NextGenCyberCTF/README.md

 ## SADC - NextGenCyberCTF challenge - Sherlock 8

-- The the attached pdf file with my write up on how i got first blood on the challenge and my methodology to solve it
+- Find the attached pdf file with my write up on how i got first blood on the challenge and my methodology to solve it